Marigold - Plant Encyclopedia Results

 Plants marked as ethnomedical and/or described as medicinal, are not offered as medicine but rather as ornamentals or plant collectibles.

 Ethnomedical statements / products have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
-We urge all customers to consult a physician before using any supplements, herbals or medicines advertised here or elsewhere.Irritating plantSubtropical or temperate zone plant.
+We urge all customers to consult a physician before using any supplements, herbals or medicines advertised here or elsewhere.Irritating plantSubtropical plant.
 Mature plant cold hardy at least to 30s F for a short timeFlood tolerant plant

 Caltha palustris, commonly known as the marsh marigold, is a small plant native to North America typically growing to between 2-5 feet in height.
 This species requires a location in full sun to semi-shade and moist soil that is bog-like or aquatic, along with regular water.
 This plant will produce yellow and orange, daisy-like flowers from mid-spring through to mid-fall.